ejaz-karim/reword-manager/README.md

 ## Introduction

-Reword Manager will allow for Chat messages, Items, NPCs, Objects, and Options to be reworded.
+Reword Manager will allow for Chat messages, Items, NPCs, Objects, Options, Player and Clan names to be reworded.

 ## Examples